 Galaxy Macau, Estrada da Baía de Nossa Senhora da Esperança, Cotai 路氹城综合渡假城澳門銀河

 For those strapped for time, taking a taxi is a good option.
-Taxis in Macau run by meter with the initial rate of MOP $19 for the first 1.6km and an additional MOP $2 for every 240m thereafter.
-Most taxi drivers speak Cantonese and Mandarin so it’s a good idea to have an address ready for the taxi driver.
+Taxis in Macau run by meter with the initial rate of MOP $19 for the first 1.6km and an additional MOP $2 for every 240m.
+Some taxi drivers only speak Cantonese and Mandarin, so if you don’t, have an address ready or learn to pronounce it in Chinese.
+You can catch a taxi on the road, head to one of the stops, or find them lined up near hotels and resorts.

 The Macao Taxi app allows you to book a taxi straight from your phone.
-Simply enter your location and the destination you want to go to then press the ‘call now’ button.
-If there is a taxi available in your area you will receive a call back to confirm your location.
-There is a MOP $5 surcharge per journey when booking a taxi through this app.
+Enter your location and the destination you want to go to, then press the ‘call now’ button.
+You will receive a call to confirm your location if a cab is available in your area.
+There is a MOP $5 surcharge per journey when booking through this app.

 Finally, the compact size of Macau makes it easy to explore on foot.
-With so many winding roads and back alleys you can discover a lot more by walking than if you use any other mode of transport.
+With so many winding roads and back alleys, you can discover a lot more by walking than taking any transport.
+Not to mention, some neighborhoods can only be enjoyed on foot.